ARQz1947/Retail-Store-Data-Analysis/README.md

 </p>

 ### Products
-- Sales for the three categories i.e. electronics, home interios and stationery, are quite close to one another.
+- Sales for the three categories i.e. electronics, home interiors and stationery, are quite close to one another.
 The most contribution is by electronics at 36.4%, followed by home interiors at 32.3% and Stationery at 31.3%.
 - More than half of the products in the data belong to the stationery category (57%).
 However, electronics makes half of the overall profit contribution at 50.7%.
 - The business is launching fewer new products each year, with most falling in the bottom 50% of sales, except one in the electronics category.
 This reliance on mature products may reflect supply chain limits or a risk-averse strategy.
 While it stabilizes sales, it also underscores the need to boost innovation and marketing for new products to reap sales benefits in the years to come.
 - The portfolio is weighted toward Growth-stage products (30%), signaling expansion potential, while a sizable share is in Decline or Discontinued stage (38%), highlighting risk of product churn.
 Reactivated items (17%) show promise but the low Maturity share (2%) suggests limited long-term stability.
 Nearly 10% unclassified products indicate gaps in lifecycle visibility.